- General Concepts

 The steps outlined below serve as a guideline of what you can do to drive relations in your team (please see the workshop manual for more detail).

-The endemic scarcity of skilled workers in developing economies such as South Africa has placed a huge emphasis not only on finding and retaining the right talent, but also on developing and optimally utilizing existing talent.
+The endemic scarcity of skilled workers in developing economies such as South Africa has placed a huge emphasis not only on finding and retaining the right talent but also on developing and optimally utilizing existing talent.
 Most medium to large organizations now rely on Industrial or organizational Psychologists to assist them in finding and recruiting the right people, with most of the focus on matching core competencies to jobs and aspects such as ‘culture fit’.
 There is, however, often too little focus on matching a person’s natural talents (or personal strengths) to appropriate roles, and even less on developing talent once it has been recruited, with the result that highly sought-after skills may leave in search of greater development opportunities – even more so in case of millennials.

-Everyone has talents, but not everyone is clear about what their talents are and how to capitalise on them.
+Everyone has talents, but not everyone is clear about what their talents are and how to capitalize on them.
 You may be able to recognize some of your talents that come naturally, but most people tend to overlook their strengths or take them for granted.

 A natural talent or personal strength is something that we are good at, that energizes us and that we enjoy doing.
 Our talents are based on pre-existing or inborn capacities that are hard-wired in a unique way into each of us – they are, in effect, traits or behaviors that are part of our personality and that do not change all that much over time.
 These inborn capacities are developed and sharpened during our early childhood, and may become more or less predominant depending on the circumstances or situations we find ourselves in as adults.
 Our talents or strengths may change over time to reflect the environmental changes and contexts in which we operate: as we move into new contexts which require different talents, certain talents will advance into the foreground and others will recede into the background.

 At the heart of the strengths approach lies the use of personal strengths as the basis for the development and management of the workforce.
 Management should actively support the use and development of their own strengths as well as those of their direct reports.
 Effective leaders invest in their followers’ strengths.
-Where mediocre managers seek to get followers to take responsibility for their weaknesses and devote themselves to plugging these gaps, great leaders seek to manage around these weaknesses and invest their time and energy understanding and building on followers’ strengths (please see the workshop manual for more detail).
+Where mediocre managers seek to get followers to take responsibility for their weaknesses and devote themselves to plugging these gaps, great leaders seek to manage around these weaknesses and invest their time and energy in understanding and building on followers’ strengths (please see the workshop manual for more detail).

 For more information, click on a sub-menu item at the top of the page⇑ or in the right margin⇒ |